19bufordcarl/CarlRPG/Myth & Shadow/Magic/Deities/Deity Index/Jhuleah.md

 ## Jhuleah's Ethos

 Goddess of the seas.
 Symbolized by change, curiosity, wit, and creativity.
-Patron of the those who a willing to adapt to the circumstances, challenge assumptions, and uncover the mysteries of the arcane.
+Patron of the those who are willing to adapt to the circumstances, challenge assumptions, and uncover the mysteries of the arcane.
 Her rituals are most respected in [Lizardfolk](../../../../Player%20Characters/Ancenstries/Lizardfolk.md) culture.